Free and Independent Faction: Final splits

 By January 1880, with most of the Moderate Liberals absorbed into the PNL, Ionescu and some who had debuted with the Faction, including Ștefan Șendrea, joined Vernescu's own Sincere Liberal Party, which sought to reclaim the middle-class vote.
 Ionescu was for a while a member of the Central Committee of that party, which was sometimes referred to as the "Vernescu–Ionescu liberal faction".
 According to seething diary entries by Domnitor Carol, in 1881 Catargiu, Vernescu and Ionescu had formed "something like a party", and were filibustering in Chamber against PNL laws.
+From March 1880, the surviving Factionalists, or "independent liberals", rallied around a new daily newspaper called Mișcarea Națională ("National Movement").
+It was managed by Tacu and his younger disciple, Constantin "Coco" Dimitrescu-Iași, and espoused strongly anti-government sentiments, being critical of Brătianu's "Byzantinism".

 Although allied with Vernescu against the PNL, the Faction remained an independent group in the 1880 legislature, with Alecu Holban serving as deputy for Vaslui County.
 Still a prominent antisemite, Ceaur-Aslan was returned to Chamber in the Iași by-elections of 1881.
 Allied with Rosetti, Ionescu was unable to make the constitution itself more liberal, but, in 1882, managed to reform the labor contracts.
 By then, he had renounced the cause of republicanism, backing the Kingdom of Romania upon its proclamation in March 1881.
 He was also warning against anti-state agitation by the socialists and foreign "Nihilists", while rejecting a PNL project to place all radicals under police supervision.
 Ionescu also distinguished between liberal and extreme socialists, arguing that the former should be granted full liberty to organize.
 This stance was not shared by other politicians of the Factionalist tradition.
 In socialist circles, Alecu Holban and Tzony were known for participating in the crackdown against Moldavian socialism: allegedly, they engineered the persecution of Nikolai Sudzilovsky, Theodor Speranția, and Ioan Nădejde.